Tim Moore (writer)

 In 2004, Moore presented an ITV programme based on his book Do Not Pass Go, a travelogue of his journey around the locations that appear on a British Monopoly board.

-In 2014, Moore released his 9th book, Gironimo!
-Riding the Very Terrible 1914 Tour of Italy, which recounts his 2012 recreation of the difficult 1914 Giro d'Italia.
-For the recreation he used a period bicycle and wore a reproduction period costume.
-The book was featured as Book of the Week on BBC Radio 4 in May 2014.
+In 2014, Moore released his ninth book, Gironimo!
+Riding the Very Terrible 1914 Tour of Italy, which recounts his 2012 rerunning of the difficult 1914 Giro d'Italia.
+For this he used a period bicycle and wore a reproduction period costume.
+The book was Book of the Week on BBC Radio 4 in May 2014.

 Personal life

-Moore lives in Chiswick, West London with his Icelandic partner Birna Helgadóttir and their three children, Valdís, Kristján and Lilja.
+Moore lives in Chiswick, West London with his Icelandic partner Birna Helgadóttir and their three children.
 He is also a brother-in-law of Agnar Helgason and Asgeir Helgason, and son-in-law of Helgi Valdimarsson.